lorio/reactnd-project-myreads/README.md

     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.
+3. Good React design practice is to create new JS files for each component and  import/export to include them where they are needed.
+Here you can cut and paste sections of App.js into components.
+I chose to create a MainPage.js for  the index or / and SearchPage for the search input and results listing, and a Book component as child of Search and Main.

 ## Backend Server